knapptimezzz/coding-challenge-2024-feb/README.md

 ## Thoughts / Process

 I had many thoughts when working on this.
-My first line of thinking is to actually print off the documents (which you can't always do) and grab a pen and paper and start to plot out what it is that I want this code to do.
+My first line of thinking is to actually print off the document (which you can't always do) and grab a pen and paper and start to plot out what it is that I want this code to do.
 I know I need to main components, `encoder.py` and `decoder.py`.
 So I'll start with the encoder first.

 A different approach would have been to start with decoder and used it to "test" that my encoder works, but I chose differently.
 I started with some logic Pros / Cons.
 There really was two ways that I saw to do this encoding: